 I draw and paint, particularly making spontaneous marks on anything to hand.
 I have filmed and exhibited these ‘performances’.
 Results are raw but imbued, I hope, with personal emotional resonance, demonstrating our human need to make our mark whatever our circumstances.

 MA in Fine Art: Merit.
 OCA & University for the Creative Arts.

 Psychoanalytic Psychotherapist, Group Analytic Psychotherapist & Art Psychotherapist in private practice, education & charity settings.

 35 years: NHS Adult Psychiatry as Nurse, Psychotherapist, Art Psychotherapist.

 25 years: Goldsmiths College, London University.
-Associate Lecturer on MA in Art Psychotherapy & Group Psychotherapy & Intercultural Therapy courses.
+Lecturer on MA in Art Psychotherapy & Group Psychotherapy & Intercultural Therapy courses.